aarontran/snr-filaments/rsch-notes-fall.md

 Spectral variation from full model profiles
 -------------------------------------------

+(edit, 2014 November 12: the tabulated results are WRONG -- I did not properly change the integration length to be over the 1 keV FWHM only!
+Please see notes from November 12 for corrected tables)

 Procedure:
 * compute intensity profiles from best fit parameters over 25 log-spaced energies between 1.05-7 keV.